climate-mirror/how-to-help/README.md

 or that no other mirrors exist.
 Once you've identified a dataset you would like to mirror, comment on the issue indicating that you are in the process of downloading it.
 When you are done mirroring it (and have checked your mirror to make sure it's complete), comment again to indicate you have a complete mirror, and if it is available at a publicly accessible URL, please provide the URL as well.

+To cross verify each other's mirrors, we compare [hash digests](https://en.wikipedia.org/wiki/Cryptographic_hash_function#Verifying_the_integrity_of_files_or_messages) of the files in the mirrors.
+A popular tool for calculating hash digests for all files in a mirror is `hashdeep`.

+We aim to welcome volunteers and help them to help us.
+If you have questions, ask them on the Slack channel `#general`.

 #### Technology
 We currently are not locking anyone to any particular technology.
 There are many different ways to mirror data, and those